Chat with us, powered by LiveChat Hourly vs. Fixed: Which is better for Less App Development Cost?

 There are two possibilities in this case: either the final product has no complex features or it is an MVC or prototype with some basic features.

-In such conditions, both clients and app development companies would like to agree on a specific fixed app development cost for the project.
+In such conditions, both clients and app development company would like to agree on a specific fixed app development cost for the project.
 Furthermore, when the task is entirely easy to accomplish, developers are ready to set a specific date when the final product can be readied.

 But, as a client, while selecting the fixed price model, you should remember that any of your requirements are not going to be changed amid the project – they are final from the very beginning.
 And that’s why you need to be very sure about features that you need to incorporate in your product before even finding the perfect software development company if you wish to pay less app development cost.